 4.1 Officers

 Term of office: The Forum will elect a Chair and Vice Chair, each to serve for a term of two (2) years.
 The Vice Chair has the authority of the Chair in the event of any absence or unavailability of the Chair, and in such circumstances, any duty delegated to the Chair herein may be performed by the Vice Chair.
 For example, the Vice Chair will preside at Forum Meetings and Forum Teleconferences in the Chair’s absence.
-The offices of Chair and Vice Chair may only be filled by Forum Member representatives.
-No person may serve as Chair for more than a two-year period or be elected to Vice Chair upon expiration or termination of the person’s service as Chair, but a person is eligible to be elected as Chair again after having vacated the position as Chair for at least two (2) years.
+The offices of Chair and Vice Chair may only be filled by Forum Voting Member representatives.
+No person may serve as Chair for more than a two-year period or be elected to Vice Chair upon expiration or termination of the person’s service as Chair, but a person is eligible to be elected as Chair again after having vacated the position as Chair for at least one (1) term.

-Manner of conducting nominations: At least sixty (60) days prior to the expiration of the current Chair’s term or upon his/her early termination as Chair, the Chair or Vice Chair will announce through the management mailing list that nominations are open for the office of Chair and the Vice Chair will automatically be nominated as the next Chair, but Forum Members may nominate themselves or others to be additional candidates as Chair.
+Manner of conducting nominations: At least sixty (60) days prior to the expiration of the current Chair’s term or upon his/her early termination as Chair, the Chair or Vice Chair will announce through the management mailing list that nominations are open for the office of Chair and the Vice Chair will automatically be nominated as the next Chair, but Forum Voting Members may nominate their own representatives or representatives of other Voting Members to be additional candidates as Chair.
 A Vice Chair may decline the nomination to the office of Chair and/or indicate an intent to seek nomination for re-election to the office of Vice Chair.
 The nomination period for Chair will last for at least one (1) week but no longer than four (4) weeks.
 Upon the close of the nominations for Chair, the nomination period for the office of Vice Chair shall immediately open.
 The nomination period for Vice Chair will last for at least one (1) week but no longer than four (4) weeks.